You must have Author access in the Collection that the Card lives in to make a Knowledge Trigger for that Card.

 Knowledge Triggers are tied to a specific domain.
 You need to create a new Knowledge Trigger for every domain that you want the trigger to surface over.

 Knowledge Triggers will appear as long as the specific fields that you have set up consistently appear on the screen.
 Unfortunately, Guru does not support Knowledge Triggers over live chat or fields that are inputted or selected from a dropdown menu.
-This is Product Feedback you
+This is Product Feedback you can share in the Guru Community.

 You can repeat this process to add as many Cards as you’d like to the Trigger.
 If you'd like to surface a lot of Cards at once, you can assign a Board as well.